 In 2012, the mortgage-covered bond legislation was approved by the Chilean Congress.
 These bonds, known as "mortgage bonds," are debt backed by the company that sells them, as well as by a pool of mortgages that in the event of insolvency the pool of mortgages are auctioned with the corresponding mortgage bond.
 Unlike covered bonds, they are not be limited to banks.
-These bonds, if bought by banks, are available for immediate liquidity in the Central Bank liquidity window and have other restrictions as to the type of mortgage they will be funding, i.e. mortgage loans with loan-to-values of maximum 80%.
+These bonds, if bought by banks, are available for immediate liquidity in the Central Bank liquidity window and have other restrictions as to the type of mortgage they will be funding, i.e. mortgage loans with loan-to-values of maximum 80.0%.

-U.S. Banking Regulation - Volcker Rule
+U.S. Banking Regulation-Volcker Rule

-On July 21, 2010, the United States enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which provides a broad framework for significant regulatory changes that extend to almost every area of U.S. financial regulation.
-Within the Dodd-Frank Act, the Volcker Rule prohibits "banking entities" from engaging in certain forms of proprietary trading or from sponsoring, investing in or entering into certain credit-related transactions with related covered funds, in each case subject to certain limited exceptions.
+Section 13 of the U.S. Bank Holding Company Act of 1956, as amended, and its implementing rules (collectively, the "Volcker Rule") prohibit "banking entities" from engaging in certain forms of proprietary trading or from sponsoring, investing in or entering into certain credit-related transactions with related "covered funds," in each case subject to certain limited exceptions.
 The term "covered fund" is defined very broadly to include traditional hedge funds, private equity funds, certain securitization vehicles and other entities that must rely on Section 3(c)(1) or 3(c)(7) of the U.S. Investment Company Act of 1940 for an exemption under that Act, as well as certain similar foreign funds.
-The Volcker Rule became effective in July, 2012 and in December, 2013 U.S. regulators issued final rules implementing the Volcker Rule.
-The statute and final rules also contain exclusions and certain exemptions for market-making, hedging, underwriting, trading in U.S. government and agency obligations as well as certain foreign government obligations, and trading solely outside the United States, and also permit certain ownership interests in certain types of funds to be retained.
-Banking entities such as Banco Santander Spain must bring their activities and investments worldwide into compliance with the requirements of the Volcker Rule by the end of the conformance period applicable to each requirement.
+The Volcker Rule also contains exclusions and certain exemptions for market-making, hedging, underwriting, trading in U.S. government and agency obligations as well as certain foreign government obligations, and trading solely outside the United States, and also permit certain ownership interests in certain types of funds to be retained.
+Banking entities such as Santander Spain must bring their activities and investments worldwide into compliance with the requirements of the Volcker Rule by the end of the conformance period applicable to each requirement.

 In general, all banking entities were required to conform to the requirements of the Volcker Rule, except for provisions related to certain funds, and to implement a compliance program by July 21, 2015.
-In December 2014, the Federal Reserve Board issued an order extending the Volcker Rule's general conformance period until July 21, 2016 for investments in and relationships with covered funds and certain foreign funds that were in place on or prior to December 31, 2013 ("legacy covered funds"), and stated its intention to grant a final one-year extension of the general conformance period, to July 21, 2017, for banking entities to conform ownership interests in and relationships with legacy covered funds.
-This extension of the conformance period does not apply to the July 21, 2015 imposition of the Volcker Rule's prohibitions on proprietary trading or to any investments in and relationships with covered funds put in place after December 31, 2013.
-Banco Santander Spain, including Santander Chile, has assessed how the final rules implementing the Volcker Rule affect the group's businesses and has adopted or is in the process of adopting the necessary measures to bring its activities into compliance with the rules and the applicable conformance period.
+In December 2014, the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") issued an order extending the Volcker Rule's general conformance period until July 21, 2016 for investments in and relationships with covered funds and certain foreign funds that were in place on or prior to December 31, 2013 ("legacy covered funds").
+In July 2016, the Federal Reserve Board granted a final one-year extension of the general conformance period to July 21, 2017 for banking entities to conform ownership interests in and relationships with legacy covered funds.
+Santander Spain has assessed how the Volcker Rule affects the businesses of Santander Group and Santander Group, including Santander-Chile, generally has brought its activities into compliance, with the exception of certain legacy covered funds activities.
+Santander Group, including Santander-Chile, has further adopted the necessary measures to bring these legacy covered funds activities into compliance prior to July 21, 2017.
+Santander Group's non-U.S. banking organizations, such as Santander-Chile, are largely able to continue their activities outside the United States in reliance on the "solely outside the U.S." exemptions under the Volcker Rule.
+Santander Group, including Santander-Chile, will monitor the financial regulatory reform developments in the United States, including with respect to the Volcker Rule, and make appropriate adjustments, if necessary, to ensure continued regulatory compliance of its operations.